AravindVasudev/AravindVasudev.github.io/content/post/recursion-graphs-and-dp.md

 a tree using a technique called Depth-First Search (DFS).
-When our recursive code finds a subdirectory, it explores that subdirectory completely before looking at the rest of the items in the current directory, i.e., it explores the depth of the the directory tree first here then the breadth, hence the name.
+When our recursive code finds a subdirectory, it explores that subdirectory completely before looking at the rest of the items in the current directory, i.e., it explores the depth of the the directory tree first and then the breadth, hence the name.

 Now let's look at what would change if the problem involved many-to-many mapping.
 Let's run the above example with a directory containing recursive